Best Calorie Tracking Apps of 2026: Complete Comparison

 Our Take

 MacroFactor is built by nutrition nerds, for nutrition nerds.
-The adaptive algorithm is genuinely useful—it adjusts based on what your weight actually does, not just estimates.
-Worth it for serious trackers, but overkill for casual users.
+The adaptive algorithm is genuinely useful because it adjusts based on what your weight actually does, not just estimates.
+Worth it for serious trackers, overkill for casual users.

 How to Choose